-- "Guidelines for Volume Manager Software" on page 46 - "Guidelines for Solaris Volume Manager Software" on page 47
+- Guidelines for Volume Manager Software

+- Guidelines for Solaris Volume Manager Software

-- "UFS Cluster File System Logging" on page 47 - "Mirroring Guidelines" on page 47
+- UFS Cluster File System Logging

+- Mirroring Guidelines

 Oracle Solaris Cluster software uses volume manager software to group disks into device groups that can then be administered as one unit.
 You must install Solaris Volume Manager software on all nodes of the cluster.